 In order to meet its obligations from time to time the Pensions Committee will find it necessary to delegate certain functions to officers.
 This document provides a clear framework around standard operating functions as to what decisions and operations have been delegated to officers and what has been retained by the Committee.

-This scheme of delegation will refer in turn to each of the main responsibilities of the Committee as laid out in the Committee's terms of reference (attached as annex 1).
+This scheme of delegation will refer in turn to each of the main responsibilities of the Committee as laid out in the Committee's terms of reference, which form part of the fund's Governance Policy Statement.